gchq/stroom-docs/content/en/docs/user-guide/feeds.md

 ## Feed Identifiers

 Feed identifiers must be unique within the system.
-Identifiers can be in any format but an established convetnion is to use the following format
+Identifiers can be in any format but an established convention is to use the following format

 ```text
 <SYSTEM>-<ENVIRONMENT>-<TYPE>-<EVENTS/REFERENCE>-<VERSION>